Skip to content

 Connect-MicrosoftPlaces

-A login popup will open allowing you to sign into Microsoft Places using your existing Microsoft login credentials.
+A login pop-up will open, allowing you to sign into Microsoft Places using your existing Microsoft login credentials.

 Get-PlaceV3 -Type Building | Select DisplayName, PlaceId, Type